nikhilRP/oslo/README.md

 1. Create search engine for items available.
 This is done using elasticsearch and indexing all listing titles in it.
 2. Use top queries provided and get the results.
     * Construct query (might be multiple words) including fuzziness and then get the desired results for top 100 search terms
-3. Cluster the results using K-Means clustering
+3. Cluster the results for each search term using K-Means clustering
     * Removed duplicate results
     * Vectorize the results using TF-IDF
     * Reduce dimensions using SVD